3fun4/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

-## Introduction

-A clone of the classic arcade game frogger.

 ## Installation

 * Download the Github zip file or clone the repository.
 Open the index.html file in a browser.